-I wrote this piece for BNE Intellinews along with a further analysis for Emerging Europe to reaffirm my belief that in allowing sports matches to continue in Belarus, Alexander Lukashenko is responsible for a public health disaster.
-Covid19 is making dictators in Tajikistan, Burundi and Nicaragua due to our ignorance of the circumstances in countries where life is short, cheap and cruel.Christina Petru Ph.
+I wrote this piece for BNE Intellinews along with a further analysis for Emerging Europe to reaffirm my belief that by allowing sports matches to continue in Belarus, Alexander Lukashenko is responsible for a public health disaster.
+Covid-19 has provided the smokescreen for further human rights violations to take place, in states which are already isolated, venal and cruel.Christina Petru Ph.
 D.

 COVID-19 has rightly grounded almost all sports fixtures—with one big exception being football matches in Belarus’ Premier League.
 The usually minor matter, on the international scale, of a derby between FC Minsk and Dinamo Minsk on March 28 earned global attention, thanks to the desperation of gambling companies and their equally desperate customers.
 It’s time to desist—lest we kill enough people to make up an entire league of sportsmen and women—while stroking the ego of a moustachioed psychopath.

 Belarus’ President Alexander G. Lukashenko is often described by international media outlets as “Europe’s last dictator”.
 In power since the exact date of the presidency’s creation, July 20, 1994, Lukashenko has expressed his chagrin toward this label on a number of occasions, often causing bilateral controversy in the process.